SCBI-ForestGEO/AutoDendrometers/README.md

 # AutoDendrometers
-data from automated dendrometers at the SCBI ForestGEO site
+Repository for automated dendrometers at the SCBI ForestGEO site: data, code, documentation, etc.